Nursemaid

 Lactation justice is not about romanticizing the past.

-It is about understanding how exploitation, medicalization, marketing, and exclusion shaped the present.
+It is about understanding how exploitation, medicalization, marketing, and systemic exclusion shaped the present.

 If we do not name these systems, we cannot change them.